Table of Contents

 Network monitoring is the bedrock of network management, providing enterprises with real-time insights into network elements, performance, productivity, and security.
 When you monitor networks, you can identify security risks and other anomalies quickly.

 You can also prevent irreversible damage to your servers, systems, and infrastructure.
 Implement network monitoring in your organization and build better networks with low latency and higher speeds.
 Organizations invest in network monitoring for multiple reasons.

 Security is a top priority for most enterprises, and network monitoring identifies cybercrime, insider threats, and unauthorized network access.
 Companies that provide goods and services to customers also use network monitoring to reduce downtime and outages.

 Another benefit of network monitoring is measuring over-used and under-used network elements.
 This improves network performance with less waste of valuable resources, giving you more bang for your buck.
 Minor changes to networks have an enormous impact on workflows, slowing down productivity and reducing cybercrime.

-Organizations are able to use network monitoring to stay on top of vital elements and fix minor issues before they become problems, keeping the business flowing smoothly.
+Organizations can use network monitoring to stay on top of vital elements and fix minor issues before they become problems, keeping the business flowing smoothly.
 Organizations should facilitate network monitoring regularly to get value.

 However, this is extremely time-consuming and typically involves a large, which can be very costly.
 Network monitoring tools, therefore, prove useful for organizations that lack these resources.